Supporting aspiring lawyers:

 Views from aspiring lawyers

-This session will give us the chance to hear from aspiring lawyers about how they have approached their qualification journey, from choosing a course, to planning their work experience to immediate areas for development once qualified.
+This session will give us the chance to hear from current and aspiring lawyers about how they have approached their qualification journey, from choosing a course, to planning their work experience to immediate areas for development once qualified.

 11:05 - 11:35